Scarabrine/AVExamples.jl/docs/src/demos/system/demoB.md

 # demoB

 ## nloptcontrol_planner with vehicle_description
-A demo that shows NLOptControl.jl moving the vehicle_description vehicle within Gazebo based off of the solution to the OCP every `0.5` s.
+A demo that shows `nloptcontrol_planner` moving the `vehicle_description` vehicle within Gazebo based off of the solution to the OCP every `0.5` s.

 ## status = needs fix
-I do not see the path that is being planned displayed in RViz
+I do not see the path that is being planned displayed in `RViz`

 ## To Run
 ```